K-scope/K-scope/README.txt

 http://www.oracle.com/technetwork/java/javase/downloads/index.html

 In addition, this tool uses intermediate codes created by front end of the Omni XcalableMP compiler.

-Please download and compile the F_Front and atool program. http://www.hpcs.cs.tsukuba.ac.jp/omni-compiler/xcalablemp/download.html
+There exists a download site as follow. http://www.hpcs.cs.tsukuba.ac.jp/omni-compiler/xcalablemp/download.html

 If you can access a server installed with Omni XcalableMP compiler, you can build intermediate codes on the server remotely via SSH service by SSHconnect.jar.
 This software is an utility for remote command execution with automatic transfer.
 It is developed by RIKEN AICS HPC Usability Team in collaboration to enhance the K-scope's feature, and is bundled with the binary package of the K-scope.

 This setup is easy.
 Firstly, SSHconnect.jar is placed in the same directory as kscope.jar.
 After starting the K-scope, new option is enabled in new project wizard.

 Compile and Run
 ===============

+This software is written by pure Java to improve the portability.
-We provides two-type packages: jar-executable package and all source codes in our site.
+We provide two-type packages: jar-executable package and source code package in our site.
+Especially this source cord packages includes all source codes necessary for modify and compiling.
-Therefore you can easily modify and compiling from source codes.
 In that case, we recommend IDE enviroments such as Eclipse or NetBeans.
 NOTICE) The source codes includes Japanese comments by UTF-8.

+We provide build.xml to compile.

+  $ ant

 After the compiling, you may obtain jar-executable or classes.
 Run is simple as follows.

   $ java -jar kscope.jar

-K-scope must require folders for properties and resources.
+K-scope requires specific folders for properties.
-If the program cannot find the folders, it may terminate abnormally.
+If the program cannot find that folders, it may terminate abnormally.

-In the normally process, you may obtained start screen after you enter the commnad.
+In the normally process, you may obtained start screen.

 Tips on usage) "-Duser.language" VM-option is language selecter, English(en) and Japanese(ja).